syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-ASP-NET-MVC.md

 {% endcapture %}
 {{ codesnippet1 | OrderList_Indent_Level_1 }}

-4.A default action method named **Index** will be present in HomeController.cs.
+Step 4.
+A default action method named **Index** will be present in HomeController.cs.
 Right click on this action method and select **Go To View** where you will be directed to its associated view page **Index.cshtml**.

-5. Add a new button in the Index.cshtml as shown below.
+Step 5.
+Add a new button in the Index.cshtml as shown below.

 {% capture codesnippet2 %}
 {% tabs %}